 About the Author:

-Stacy Wells has been working in the field of technology and communications since obtaining her 1997 Master of Science in Library and Information Sciences from Simmons College in Boston, working as a webmaster in the late 1990s.
-Stacy is involved with with NAMI as a Peer to Peer State Trainer and Mentor.
+Stacy Wells has been working in the field of technology and communications since obtaining her Master of Science in Library and Information Sciences from Simmons College in Boston in 1997.
+Ms. Wells is involved with with NAMI as a Peer to Peer State Trainer and Mentor.
 She established and maintains the social media for CFBHN under the guidance and leadership of Doris Nardelli, Director of Communications.
-Stacy also holds a Bachelor of Science in Psychology from the University of Massachusetts, Amherst.
+Ms. Wells also holds a Bachelor of Science in Psychology from the University of Massachusetts, Amherst.